Qabel/qabel-block/README.md

   Local storage requires nothing special, just a file system.
 The option is `--local-storage` (on the command line) and takes the directory to store files in as a sole parameter

+    Note: ETags are currently generated from the mtime, therefore the filesystem should support high resolution (nanosecond) timestamps for production systems.
+I.e. no OSX, FAT etc.

 - Dummy (temporary), `--dummy`, requires no parameters and is an amnesiac.

 ## Options reference